who-owns-lausanne/who-owns-lausanne/README.md

   In Switzerland there are a particularly high number of privately possessed flats (_ownership of an entire floor_, _propriété par étages_ in french).
 Is this fact visible in the data for Lausanne?
   Or are there many real estate objects possessed by companies?
-  We will also try to compare the different proportions to Swiss average values.

  - **What proportion of real estate is possessed by non-swiss entities?**
   This question builds on the previous one.
 Especially for company owned objects it might be interesting to see whether those companies are based in Switzerland or in other countries.